MicroStrategy/rest-api-docs/docs/common-workflows/mosaic/manage-data-model-attributes/retrieve-an-attributes-elements-in-data-model.md

 ---
-title: Retrieve an attribute's elements in data model
+title: Retrieve an attribute's elements in a data model
 sidebar_label: Retrieve an attribute's elements in data model
 description: This workflow sample demonstrates how to retrieve an attribute's elements in data model.
 ---